QGB 2025

 • Bardy, Gaétan (LaBRI--Univ Bordeaux, Talence)

-• Ben Geloun, Joseph (LIPN -- Univ Paris 13, Villetaneuse)
+• Ben Geloun, Joseph (LIPN -- Univ Sorbonne Paris Nord, Villetaneuse)

 • Benedetti, Dario (CPHT Polytechnique, Paris)